 - Seeing spots, like dark, flying objects

-Advice and natural remedies
+Advice and natural remedies for hypertension

 - You must begin with a short, daily exercise routine.
 This will help you improve blood circulation, and will properly oxygenate your organs.

 - Eliminate or avoid as much as possible (make an effort, it’s truly worth it), refined sugar, smoking, and drinking.
 Also avoid deli meats, red meat, and cow’s milk.
 Remember, there’s no such thing as a sick body, but rather, an intoxicated body.

 - Lower salt consumption as much as possible.

 - Increase fresh water, salads, and fresh vegetable juices in your diet.
 (You should drink one liter of vegetables a day, remember not to mix fruits with vegetables).